hiddify/hiddify.com/docs/manager/index.md

 </style>

 # All tutorials and videos related to HiddifyManager
-HiddifyManager is an application for server installation to create a VPN server that supports multiple protocols.
+HiddifyManager is an application for server installation to create a VPN server that supports multiple protocols. translate to farsi:
+The appropriate and detailed information are accessible <a class="underline underline-offset-2" href="https://github.com/hiddify/Hiddify-Manager/blob/main/README.md">here</a>.
 This page contains all the categorized tutorials related to HiddifyManager.

 <section class="flex flex-col gap-5 items-center justify-center py-10">
   <section